 If you collected cash during your event, you must take the funds to a nearby bank and request a cashier’s check or money order made out to your chapter.
 You will send that cashier’s check or money order to Billhighway for deposit into your Philanthropy Income line before writing a check to Kappa Alpha Theta Foundation or any other beneficiaries of the fundraising event.

 Your CFO will simply write a check to Kappa Alpha Theta Foundation.
 The funds collected from your fundraising event are deposited into the Philanthropy Income line in Billhighway, so the check will need to pull funds from that line.

 Of course!
-Within the “Designation of Contribution” section, you can indicate which fund(s) you would like to support and what portion of the overall donation you’d like allocated to each fund.
+Within the “Designation of Contribution” section of the One-Time Chapter Giving Form, you can indicate which fund(s) you would like to support and what portion of the overall donation you’d like allocated to each fund.
 If your chapter doesn’t have a specific preference, remember, the annual fund supports the organization’s most pressing needs.
-Also, designating a portion of your gift to National CASA allows your chapter to take part in the $1 million CASA initiative that is currently underway!
+Also, designating a portion of your gift to National CASA allows your chapter to take part in the $1 million National CASA Initiative that is currently underway!

 At this time, Theta Foundation does not accept gifts designated to state and local CASA/GAL programs.
 All gifts Theta Foundation receives restricted for CASA are designated to the three-year $1 million commitment to help National CASA reach its goal of becoming an evidence-based practice.

 All gifts to National CASA should be sent to Theta Foundation so they are counted as part of Kappa Alpha Theta’s $1 million commitment to National CASA.
 Checks should be made out to Kappa Alpha Theta Foundation and the memo should read “National CASA Initiative.”
 The One-Time Chapter Giving Form should also note “Restricted to National CASA” in the “Designation of Contribution” section.